hellodword/anytype-all/extension.md

 ## Installing & Distributing & Upgrading

 - Users can add official or third-party repositories via URLs, and can easily remove them, similar to how it's done with [winget source](https://github.com/microsoft/winget-cli/blob/master/doc/windows/package-manager/winget/source.md), [scoop bucket](https://github.com/ScoopInstaller/Scoop/wiki/Buckets), or equivalent tools.
-- Implement signing, similar to the methods used by Mozilla, Chrome, VSCode marketplace, Android APKs, or comparable platforms.
 - Implement upgrade interval checks on the client side.

+## Signing

+> Similar to the methods used by Mozilla, Chrome, VSCode marketplace, Android APKs, or comparable platforms.

 ## Developer Mode

+> The developer mode is inspired by Chromium's developer mode.

+The developer mode will ignore the signing, allowing developers to load any extensions, including unpacked extensions.

+Anytype clients should repeatedly display a prominent warning when users try to enable developer mode.

+To limit the developer mode:

+- Automatically disable or uninstall the extension after 3 restarts of Anytype.
+- Automatically disable or uninstall the extension after 12 hours.

 ## Testing